 Step 9.
 After that, under the Local Group Policy Editor window, navigate to the following path from the left sidebar:-

-Computer Configuration > Administrative Templates > System > Device Installation > D
+Computer Configuration > Administrative Templates > System > Device Installation > Device Installation Restrictions

 Step 10.
 On the right side of the Device Installation Restrictions folder, double-click the policy “Prevent installation of devices that match any of these device instance IDs.”

 Step 19.
-Then, Right-click on the internal Keyboard and select the
+Then, right-click on the internal Keyboard and select the Uninstall device option.

 After the above steps, your laptop’s built-in keyboard should be disabled.
 Even when you restart your computer, drivers for the keyboard will not install.